Frequently Asked Questions

 Is the employer hiring for a particular department or level of management?
 A background screening program would take into consideration thing like: what is the level of risk?
 Is there a fiduciary responsibility in the job?
 Is there necessary training or education required?
 Each type of check will reveal different information pertinent to that check.
 A candidate should get clarification from the organization requesting the background check in order to understand what specific searches are being requested.

-Who does the background check/How do they get the information?
+Who does the background check and how do they get the information?

 Most employers know the value and perform some form of employment background check.
 The employer decides what searches to include in the background checks performed on their potential hires.
 The type of business or the position to be filled are among the factors which may be considered by the employer in determining what is included in a background check.
 The risk and budget for any given position or industry helps determine the use of a Consumer Reporting Agency CRA (background company) or performing selected services in-house.